Culture of Eastern Arabia: Dress

 The dress of the region includes a long Thobe for men, which is called a "Dishdasha" in southern Iraq, Kuwait, Bahrain and Oman, while in the United Arab Emirates it is called a "Kandoora".
-Is is also a Bisht and Ghutra.
+It is also a Bisht and Ghutra.
 These thobes differ in the different countries, with the collar seeing most differences between the different versions.

 Transport

 Traditional transportation in the region includes boats such as dhows and abras.

 Other cultural features

-Other cultural features of the region include Qarqe'an, Badgeer wind towers, Bukhoor and Dewaniya.
+Other cultural features of the region include badgeer wind towers, bukhoor and dewaniya (or majlis).